top of page

 received his training at the Art Center, Pasadena, CA in 1997 and

-The Art Institute of Southern California in 1998 and has been a
+Laguna College of Art and Design in 1998 and has been a

 practicing artist since.
 His work has been featured in both group and